Yabdro/Applied-Security-CA-Project/README.md

 # General
 To reach the Webserver from the client machine, just open a browser and type `https://imovies.asl.com` or `https://Wynona`.
 The only CA admin out of all the user is Patrick Schaller, so if you want to access the CA admin interface you need to use his account (and certificate-based authentication).
 We reccomend using Chrome as we have had problems importing our generated client-certificates into Firefox.
 If you want to use Firefox, we have found that importing a certificate into Chrome, then exporting it and importing that into Firefox will actually work.Other users (except for Lukas Bruegger) do not have a certificate installed already, so for the first login you will need to use credentials.
-To import the certificate you need do it from inside the browsers settings and not by opening the .pfx file.
+To import the certificate you need to do it from inside the browsers settings, not by opening the .pfx file.

-Once inside the internal network, SSH access should work without password authentication from every machine, except for the Webserver (Wynona).
-SSH access from Wynona to other internal machines has been disabled for security purposes.
-For example, to access machine Dakota from Cate, you would execute `ssh root@Dakota`.
+To access the internal network, you need to SSH from the client to the gateway using the alex account.
+When logged in as alex you can use `ssh sysadmin@Grace` to connect to it.
+Once inside the internal network, SSH access should work without password authentication from Grace to every machine.